MOSH-Insa-Toulouse/2020_2021_Mennesson_Moutanin/README.md

 ## Manufacturing and integration of nano-technology sensors

 You'll find a datasheet related to the sensor we integrated under >A.I.M.E

+It has been done by Zheng Zhou, Terence Liew, Brice Moutanin and Baptiste Mennesson

 ## Analog Electronic Labs